 What Defenses May Affect Dog Bite Settlement?

-Both insurance companies and the dog owner will attempt to assert a defense to your dog bite lawsuit.
+Both insurance companies and the dog owner will attempt to assert a defense to your dog bite injury lawsuit.

 While one may claim many defenses, the most common defenses asserted include provocation, assumption of risk, contributory negligence, and lack of knowledge.